preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: action-button-feedback-send.png

-Information about who the feedback is sent to is shown. for example:
+Information about who the feedback is sent to is shown, for example:

 .. image:: action-button-feedback-send-who.png